awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 supports-priv-flags: no
 ```

-In the above case, the `ena` module is not loaded, because the listed driver is `vif`\.
+In this example, the `ena` module is loaded and at the minimum recommended version\.
+This instance has enhanced networking properly configured\.

 ```
 [ec2-user ~]$ ethtool -i eth0